d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 14:11:28.037126 IP 10.10.10.142 > 10.10.14.35: ICMP echo request, id 18359, seq 1, length 64
 14:11:28.037206 IP 10.10.14.35 > 10.10.10.142: ICMP echo reply, id 18359, seq 1, length 64
 ```
-Yes we recived ICMP echo requests from our IP.
-Now that we know RCE possible, lets replace the ping with our payload.
+Yes we received ICMP echo requests from our IP.
+Now that we know RCE possible, lets replace the ping with the payload.

 Running the exploit: